keneji404/Pinbatch/README.md

 # Pinbatch
 A pinterest batch downloader web extension for firefox.

-> I made this small project to help me batch download some of the art references I saved in Pinterest since the extensions I found are not available on Firefox or locked behind a paywall, although it's not perfect, it's get the job done pretty well.
+> I made this small project to help me batch download some of the art references I saved in Pinterest since the extensions I found are not available on Firefox or locked behind a paywall, although not perfect, it's get the job done pretty well.

 ### Features